malgrieve/Lumore/Lumore/Religon/Major Stars/major-stars.md

 - Corruptstar

 ### Verbel, Sin of Witchcraft
-God of Witchcraft
+Goddess of Witchcraft
 - Witchstar

 ### Himhia, Sin of Lust
-God of Lust
+Goddess of Lust
 - Luststar

 ### Perizay, Sin of Sloth